 There are also vaccines to prevent meningitis due to S. pneumoniae (also called pneumococcal meningitis), which can also prevent other forms of infection due to S. pneumoniae.
 The pneumococcal polysaccharide vaccine (PPSV) is recommended for all persons over 65 years of age, younger persons at least 2 years old with certain chronic medical problems, and 19-64 year old who smoke or have asthma.
 There is a vaccine (pneumococcal conjugate vaccine, or PCV13 ) that is effective in infants for the prevention of pneumococcal infections and is routinely recommended for all children younger than 2 years of age.

-Regarding Bacterial Meningitis, it is important to know which type of bacteria is causing the meningitis because antibiotics can prevent some types from spreading and infecting other people.
+Regarding Bacteria Meningitis, it is important to know which type of bacteria is causing the meningitis because antibiotics can prevent some types from spreading and infecting other people.
 Before the 1990s, Haemophilus influenzae type b (Hib) was the leading cause of bacterial meningitis.
-Hib vaccine is now given to all children as part of their routine immunizations.
-This vaccine has reduced the number of cases of Hib infection and the number of related meningitis cases.
-Today, Streptococcus pneumoniae and Neisseria meningitidis are major causes of bacterial-meningitis.
+Hib vaccine is now given to all children as part of their routine school immunizations.
+This vaccine has reduced the number of cases of Hib infections and the number of related spinal-meningitis cases.
+Today, Streptococcus pneumoniae and Neisseria meningitidis are major causes of bacteria-meningitis.

 A: High fever, headache, and stiff neck are common symptoms of meningitis in anyone over the age of 2 years.
 These meningitis symptoms can develop over several hours, or they may take 1 to 2 days.
 Other symptoms may include nausea, vomiting, discomfort looking into bright lights, confusion, and sleepiness.
 In newborns and small infants, the classic symptoms of fever, headache, and neck stiffness may be absent or difficult to detect.
 Infants with meningitis may appear to be inactive, vomiting, irritable, or feeding poorly.
 As the disease progresses, patients of any age may have seizures.